 When it comes to communication, the manner in which you express yourself is very important to helping you achieve the success you are looking for.
 Without even realizing it, one's tone of voice can be construed as disrespectful or condescending.
 The way in which our opinions are expressed can come off as an unwarranted attack rather than a sincere attempt at constructive feedback.
 There are also times when our frustration begins to come across in what one is trying to say.
 So how can you express what you are feeling without hurting your roommate?

 Second, it might be important for one to communicate the consequences of another individual's actions.
-Such an example might be, "I'm really angry over the fact that I am not receiving messages from people who have called.
+Such an example might be, "I'm really angry over the fact that I am not receiving messages from people who have stopped by our room.
 One of the messages was really important and by not receiving it, I missed an assignment.
-In the future, could you please write down my messages for me when someone calls."Third, revisit previously agreed upon expectations.
+In the future, could you please write down my messages for me when someone visits."Third, revisit previously agreed upon expectations.
 Over a short period of time, you might change your opinion on something that was previously talked about like items that you were going to share.
 If you have changed your mind, then bring it to your roommate's attention.

 Finally, when being assertive, always remember that timing